 - Hydronephrosis: The presence of hydronephrosis is an indication for urgent nephrostomy and this is usually performed by a radiologist under fluoroscopic guidance.Patients with stones causing significant ureteric obstruction and pain are treated by stenting pending definitive treatment.
 Correct insertion is evidenced by x-ray confirmation of the proximal coil in the renal pelvis and distal coil in the bladder.
 In the 20% of cases where placement fails, then nephrostomy is required.
 Stents have the potential to cause distressing symptoms and impair quality of life and many urologists are attempting to decrease usage .

 - Perinephric abscess

-A patient can be discharged if pain-free and apyrexial.
+The patient can be discharged if they are pain free and apyrexial.
 There must be no complications or other factors such as those listed above.
 It is essential that the correct follow up procedures have been set up and that the patient is made fully aware of the correct advice.

-- Outpatients urology clinic appointment must be set up so that treatment is continued
+- Outpatients urology clinic appointment must be set up so that the treatment is continued

 - Patient should sieve their urine for stone fragments.
 These should be kept and taken to the urology clinic

 - If the pain returns, they are to return to the ED immediately